 |Personal||Family & Friends||Those that are not customers, but you want to have a place to organize and group them for cards, email, etc.|

-Once you've decided on how to group or categorize the contacts, you can then filter your Address List based on the function that you're currently using it for using filters.
+Once you've decided on how to group or categorize the contacts, you can then filter your Address List as needed for additional functions (reports, email, List Builder, etc.).

-Another option to organize your Address contacts is to link them to a contact from the customer or unit list.
+Another option to organize your Address contacts is to link them to a customer or unit list contact.
 Once you've linked them, their name will appear on the customer or consultant's profile under the Connections tab.
 View

 To take it a step further, you can then Create, Edit or Delete a Contact List from the List Builder, Create a Log Entry for Multiple Contacts, and even use the Filters & Column Sort.

-We hope this gives you some insight and even more, gets your creative juices going.
+We hope this gives you some insight and, even more, gets your creative juices going.
 Have fun with it!
-As you're setting it up if you have questions or need further guidance, please don't hesitate to reach out to us!
+As you're setting it up, if you have questions or need further guidance, please don't hesitate to contact us!